Trademarked Colors: T-Mobile Magenta

 Going Too Far?

-T-Mobile has not won every case, and it has come under criticism for its overly zealous pursuit of supposed trademark infringers.
+T-Mobile has not won every case, and it has come under criticism for its aggressive pursuit of supposed trademark infringement cases.
+Critics argue that some of these legal actions stretch the boundaries of what constitutes a fair claim to a color trademark and trade dress.

-Shortly after receiving the trademark, the company sued the blog tech blog Endgadget for using a magenta logo.
-A 2008 post on the Techdirt blog spelled it out in vivid language.
+Shortly after receiving the trademark registration, the company sued the tech blog Endgadget for using the color magenta logo.
+A 2008 post on the Techdirt blog criticized the move, saying:

 “[T-Mobile] took mobile operator Telia to court in Denmark for its own use of a magenta logo but missed out on a couple of important facts.
 Telia and T-Mobile don’t compete in the same markets in Denmark, and Telia’s magenta is a different shade of magenta.
 The court has tossed out the lawsuit, and it has dumped the court costs and Telia’s legal fees onto T-Mobile’s bill.
 Hopefully that will teach them that trademark law shouldn’t be abused.”